-We are a party to an investors' rights agreement, dated as of March 23, 2017, with holders of our preferred stock, including some of our 5% stockholders and entities affiliated with our directors.
+We are a party to an investors' rights agreement, dated as of November 29, 2017, with holders of our preferred stock, including some of our 5% stockholders and entities affiliated with our directors.
+Such holders consisted of entities affiliated with OrbiMed, PureTech Health and Novartis, each a 5% stockholder.
+Each of PureTech Health and OrbiMed have appointed representatives to our board of directors.
 The investor rights agreement provides these holders the right, following the completion of this offering, to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing.
 See "Description of Capital Stock-Registration Rights" for additional information regarding these registration rights.